RaeRachael/CV/README.md

 #### A desire to have fun while writing as good as code as I can

 I think that the [exploration game](https://github.com/RaeRachael/exploration_game) that I starting writing in Ruby at the start of the Makers code shows not only my development in writing code, testing and design, but also a willingness to have some fun and look into new challenges, requiring new skills and knowledge to produce.
 Inparticular how to make it have a realtime response to individual key presses and how one can go about testing this functionality.
+In addition I have now made a [JS version](https://github.com/RaeRachael/JS_exploration_game) which is playable at [this site](http://exploration-game.surge.sh/)

 ## Education